Equilibridix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 6 task gives multiple permissions to the file

 The 7 task gives permissions to execute to owner, group owner and other users

+The 8 task gives no permission to the owner and group owner but gives all permisions to other users